praduman20/Unsplash-Clone-React-mini-project-6/README.md

 # React mini project 6 - Unsplash Clone
-React Unsplash Clone: A React application allowing users to search images by typing keywords into a search input, providing a experience similar to Unsplash.
+Unsplash Clone: A React application allowing users to search images by typing keywords into a search input, providing a experience similar to Unsplash.
 Concepts used - Fetch and Display Data from API, keydown event and useState hook.

 ## Demo Link - https://unsplash-clone-1.netlify.app/